MicrosoftDocs/customer-insights/ci-docs/export-campaign-monitor.md

 ## Known limitations

 - The maximum customer profiles per export to Campaign Monitor is up to 1 million, which can take up to 20 minutes.
 The number of customer profiles that you can export to Campaign Monitor is depends on your contract with Campaign Monitor.
-- Exporting to Campaign Monitor is limited to segments.
+- Exports to Campaign Monitor is limited to segments.

 ## Set up connection to Campaign Monitor